LukeHeuser/notes/Java/java_basics.md

 This means that *behavior* that occurs during program execution *depends* on the *runtime type* of the *object*, which might differ from it's *declared type* in the code.

+For Polymorphism to work, the declared type must have a *relationship* with the *runtime type*. **Inheritance**, is one way to establish this relationship, where a subclass can override a method from its superclass, enabling polymorphic behavior.
+However, there are many mechanisms to achieve polymorphism.

  [The below code can be found here]([https://github.com/LukeHeuser/polymorphism-in-movies/blob/master/src/Movie.java](https://github.com/LukeHeuser/polymorphism-in-movies))
 ```
 Main {
     public static void Main(String[] args) {

         // The static method on class Movie, is calling the getMovie method on the class 'Racing'.
-        // This is because the switch statement in class Movie created a new runtime of type `Racing`
+        // This is because the switch statement in class Movie created a new runtime type of type `Racing`
         // and executed the method found on class `Racing`
         // Cool stuff!!!
         Movie theFastAndFurious = Movie.getMovie("Racing", "The Fast & Furious");